natevenn/node-postgres-todo/README.md

 #### node-postgres-todo

-This is a simple single page node app using postgreSQL as a database Angular on the f
+This is a simple single page node app using postgreSQL, Express, and Angular

 ## setup